 FAQ: What does a coach do?

-People who hire a coach to work on skills or to get independent help with specific areas of concern are doing a very smart thing.
-Coaching helps you take giant steps forward, because you're gaining individual attention from someone who has been in your shoes, and has probably done it the wrong way themselves.
-Coaching is also an important skill to have in the toolkit for both change managers and people leaders in order to help others change their thinking, their approach and to see new perspectives.
+People who hire a coach to work on skills or get independent help with specific areas of concern are doing a very smart thing.
+Coaching helps you take giant steps forward because you gain individual attention from someone who has been in your shoes and has probably learned from their own mistakes.
+Coaching is also an important skill for change managers and people leaders to develop, enabling them to help others change their thinking, approach, and see new perspectives.

 On the benefits of coaching, you can download our free e-Booklet which contains evidence from organisations such as Harvard Business Review, Bloomberg and Forbes.

-One frequently asked question by professionals considering coaching is 'what does a coach do?' or in other words 'what would we do in coaching sessions?'
+One frequently asked question by professionals considering coaching is 'What does a coach do?' or, put another way, 'What would we do in coaching sessions?'
 In today's blog we present a fictional example that shows you what a coaching session might look like.

 This case study is drawn from real scenarios and demonstrates the transformative power of coaching to drive positive change and enhance performance.
-This case study sums up the approach over time, and the length of time required for coaching will depend on many factors.
+It sums up the approach over time, but the total duration required for coaching will depend on many factors.

 Case Study: Coaching for Improving Job Performance